fernandorpardo/ESP-IDF_I2C_scanner/README.md

 ```

 ## Build
-Follow the regular process to generate the flash image and download into the target device ["Configure Your Projec"](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/linux-macos-setup.html#configure-your-project)
+Follow the regular process to generate the flash image and download it into the target device ["Configure Your Projec"](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/linux-macos-setup.html#configure-your-project)